-how to cut penny tile — and why a pro should do it
+how to cut penny tile like a pro

 a selection of forage terrazzo

-there are countless reasons to opt for penny tile. to count just a few of the ways: penny rounds add fine, even texture to any space. they can easily be molded around curves and rounded surfaces. and as a mosaic tile, they add traction to areas that need it (say, shower floors) thanks to more grouting.
+there are countless reasons to opt for penny tile. to name just a few of the ways: penny rounds add fine, even texture — and even a vintage look — to any space. they can easily be molded around curves and rounded surfaces. and as a mosaic tile, they add traction to areas that need it (say, shower floors) thanks to more grout.

 many people who choose penny tile for their project want to know how to cut penny tile themselves. our advice? this is a task that’s always best left to an experienced professional. that said, let’s explore what, exactly, cutting penny tile involves.